-The MegaJoule Laser (LMJ) is one of the most important tools of the French Simulation program initiated in 1996 by CEA in order to perpetuate nuclear deterrence after the decision to stop nuclear tests in the Pacific Ocean.
-The aim of the program is to simulate the conditions of nuclear fusion with 176 laser beams (22 lines of 8 beams) concentrating their power on a few millimeter diameter target.
+The MegaJoule Laser (LMJ) is one of the most important tools within the French Simulation program initiated in 1996 by the CEA in order to perpetuate nuclear deterrence after the decision to stop nuclear tests in the Pacific Ocean.
+The aim of the program is to simulate the conditions of nuclear fusion with 176 laser beams (22 lines of 8 beams) concentrating their power on a few-millimeters-in-diameter target.
 Its prototype, LIL, is today the most powerful laser facility operated in Europe.

-- design, manufacturing and on-site installation of the laser amplifying sections, including opto-mechanical components and associated mechanical infrastructures, following ISO5 to ISO8 cleanliness and vacuum constraints;
+- Design, manufacture and on-site installation of laser amplifying sections, including opto-mechanical components and associated mechanical infrastructures, following ISO5 to ISO8 cleanliness and vacuum constraints

-- design, manufacturing and on-site installation of the LMJ prototype laser diagnostics;
+- Design, manufacture and on-site installation of LMJ prototype laser diagnostics

-- design, manufacturing and on-site installation of the laser transport system;
+- Design, manufacture and on-site installation of laser transport system

-- key subassemblies of the frequency conversion system;
+- Manufacturing of key subassemblies of the frequency conversion system

-- maintenance of various equipment parts of the laser chains and of the experimental hall
+- Maintenance of various equipment parts of laser chains and experimental hall

-Manufacturing of parts and complex sub-assemblies for defence OEMs.
+Manufacturing of parts and complex sub-assemblies for defense OEMs.